“Marilee is distraught,” said my friend, “So I gave her your name.”

-Marilee had not raised her rates, even though all of her costs had gone up.
+Marilee had not raised her advertising rates — ever — although all her costs had gone up.

 “She’s losing money,” my friend said.
-“There’s no place left to cut.”
+“There’s no place left to cut.
+I said she should raise rates, and she won’t hear of it”

 The three of us met.

-“I want to close the magazine,” said Marilee.
+“I just want to close the magazine,” moaned Marilee.
 “I can’t deal with this stress.”

 My friend gave me a sideways look.
 Now I understood.